carpentries/instructor-training/_episodes/03-expertise.md

 The key difference between experts and competent practitioners is that experts have many more connections among concepts.
 Their mental models are much more densely connected.
+Therefore experts can

+* see connections between two topics or ideas that no one else can see
+* see a single problem in several different ways
+* know how to solve a problem, or "what questions to ask"
-Therefore experts can jump directly from a problem to its solution because there is a direct link between the two in their mind.
+* jump directly from a problem to its solution because there is a direct link between the two in their mind.
 Where a competent practitioner would have to reason
 "A therefore B therefore C therefore D therefore E", the expert can go from A to E in a single step ("A therefore E").

+We'll expand on some of these below and how they can manifest in the way you teach.

 > ## Connections and Mental Models
 >